 Darry Dolezal - concert cellist

-Darry Dolezal is a veteran concert artist, performing thousands of concerts in venues ranging from Carnegie Hall to the Copacabana Palace.
-In a wide-ranging career, Dolezal has played works for solo cello (many written for him), concertos, a superabundance of chamber music, orchestral works, operas, and a smattering of things hard to categorize.
+Darry Dolezal is a veteran concert artist, performing in thousands of venues from Carnegie Hall to the Copacabana Palace.
+In a wide-ranging career Dolezal has played works for solo cello (many written for him), concertos, a superabundance of chamber music and a smattering of things hard to categorize.
 His live performances have been heard on radio and television stations throughout North America, South America and Europe, and his recordings are issued on the Albany, Capstone, Centaur and CRI/New World labels.

-Darry Dolezal is an ardent advocate for contemporary music.
-He enjoys collaborating with composers in the creation and performance of new music and has premiered over two hundred works, including pieces by Samuel Adler, Michael Ching, David Kraehenbuehl, Thomas Oboe Lee, Marjorie Merryman, Bill Pfaff, David Rakowski, and Dalit Warshaw, to name just a few.
-He created a new music festival at Viterbo College, and was co-founder and Artistic Director of the Warebrook Contemporary Music Festival in Vermont.
+Dolezal is also an ardent advocate for contemporary music – the cutting-edge music of our time.
+He enjoys collaborating with composers in the creation of sounds that have never been heard before, and has given the world premieres of over two hundred works, including pieces by Samuel Adler, Michael Ching, David Kraehenbuehl, Thomas Oboe Lee, Marjorie Merryman, Bill Pfaff, David Rakowski, and Dalit Warshaw to name just a few.
+He started a new music festival at Viterbo College in Wisconsin and was co-founder of the Warebrook Contemporary Music Festival in Vermont.

-As an educator, Darry Dolezal has over forty years of experience teaching, coaching and mentoring students and ensembles of all ages and levels.
-In addition to faculty positions at Viterbo College and the University of Missouri, Dolezal has been an invited guest for masterclasses and seminars at Boston College, Boston University, Bowdoin College, the Carlos Gomes Conservatory in Belém, Brazil, Del Mar University in Houston, Florida State University, the University of Georgia-Atlanta, the University of Iowa, San Ursula University in Rio de Janeiro, the University of Wisconsin-Madison, and other colleges and conservatories.
-His students, including many who have become successful professional musicians, are the recipients of numerous awards and honors.
+A devoted educator, Darry Dolezal has taught fledgling musicians for decades, coaching and mentoring cello and chamber music students from beginners to professionals.
+In addition to faculty positions at Viterbo College and the University of Missouri, Dolezal has been an invited guest for masterclasses at Boston University, Bowdoin College, the Carlos Gomes Conservatory in Belém, Brazil, Florida State University, the University of Wisconsin-Madison and numerous other fine colleges and conservatories.
+His former students include successful professional musicians and the recipients of many awards and honors.